 Faces of the Southeast Fisheries Science Center Series

-A new endeavor to introduce the people who work at the Southeast Fisheries Science Center.
-Here we feature a new "face" from the Center and share with you a bit about who they are and what they do at the Center.
+In this series, we feature a new "face" from the Center and share with you a bit about who they are and what they do here.

 I work for the Oceanic and Coastal Fisheries Branch of the Population and Ecosystem Monitoring Division.
 I am based at the Miami facility, where I have been since 2002.
 I help run the Cooperative Tagging Center, which is a constituent-based program that has been running since 1954 in various formats.
 The tagging center makes fish tags available to the fishing public and tournament operators, so that anyone interested in volunteering can help us tag—and sometimes recapture—these fish.